About Us

 If you are interested in becoming a volunteer Trustee please see our

-Volunteer Page.
+Volunteer Trustee Page.

-How are you funded ?
+How are we funded ?

 However this does not cover our total outgoings and we need to raise additional funds to maintain the service.

 We are a registered charity and are dependent on donations from the local community.
-Our Support Us page explains how you can help.